CrossyChainsaw/Portfolio/README.md

 ### Asking feedback
 This semester I tried to get atleast once a week feedback.
 The next week I would implement the feedback, and show my implemented feedback to the teacher.
 The last 3 weeks we got 2 teachers instead of 1, so I tried asking both of them for feedback once a week.

+### Documentation
+This semester I found out documentating can be pretty fun.
+If you look at Reverse Hangman Online Documentation, I documented an entire game I was making.
+Further on I tried to add documentation to all the side projects I included to this portfolio.
+Also did I translate our GP decisions to English and did I wrote a documentation for the restaurant system.
+Also do I like my portfolio, it's a bit on the long side, but if you use the links in Table of Contents correctly you can navigate anywhere you want, and find anything ou want.

 ### Focus on a subject
 Multiple times this semester I had to work on something I had 0 experience at.
 For example, TypeScript, Java, React, Docker.
 But everytime I just ignored every other aspect of my project, and focused on that one subject.
 This worked so good for learning anything.
 For example in our group project I was a total React-TypeScript noob.
 I spend a day learning the basics and returned pretty experienced.